View All

 A common use of window functions is to rank rows based on a specific column, such as sorting employees by salary.
 You can use functions like ROW_NUMBER(), RANK(), or DENSE_RANK() to assign ranks or numbers to rows.
 You can also use functions like SUM() or AVG() can be used as window functions to calculate cumulative or moving averages across rows.

 Data cleaning ensures that your dataset is accurate and ready for analysis.
-These questions test your ability to clean, preprocess, and prepare raw data for further analysis.
+Implementing techniques of data cleaning can lead to meaningful data insights.
+These interview questions test your ability to clean, preprocess, and prepare raw data for further analysis.

 This explores how you deal with unusual values that could affect your analysis.
 I first analyze whether the outliers are valid or errors.
 If they’re valid, I might use transformations or analyze their impact separately.
 If errors, I remove or correct them.

-This looks at your approach to making raw data ready for analysis.
+This question assesses your approach to making raw data ready for analysis.

 Answer it like this: